Vrekt/ArcNukkit/README.md

 - Prevents the player from jumping too high.
 - Prevents the player from climbing vines or ladders too fast.
 - Prevents the player from jumping/ascending for too long.
 (AirJump, Spider, etc)
+- Prevents the player from clipping vertically through blocks
 - work-in-progress

 ###### FastUse